Icerath/pettyscript-dedge/README.md

     - [ ] Minimum str
     - [ ] Minimum list
     - [ ] Other primitives, (maybe tuple, dict and set?)

+### Longterm
 - [ ] Change into bytecode interpreter instead of treewalk.
+- [ ] Add much more information to the AST and allow access to it from within the language.
+- [ ] Maybe some kind of macro support.

 ### CLI